Last updated: November 30, 2022

 It should also include the amount of money that will be paid if the payments are stopped early and what would happen if you failed to make a payment.

-It's essential that this contract is specific and clearly outlines all terms and conditions.
+It's essential that this contract be specific and clearly outline all terms and conditions.

 Other Types of Distribution